-I have a lot of friends who go tanning, luckily most of them stopped this already.
-The people who went tanning, were not really having the natural tan color.
+I have a lot of friends who go tanning.
+Luckily most of them stopped this already.
+The people who went tanning did not have the natural tan color.
 Also, skin cancer is a real issue here.
-If you’re spending most of the year going tanning, the risks drastically go up!
+If you spend most of the year tanning, the risks drastically increase!

-It’s not so good for your skin, as well as expensive.
+It’s not so good for your skin, as well is expensive.
 It’s as expensive as 10 minutes for €10, and prices go up from there.
-Let’s say you go for 30 minutes every week, that’s €30 per week, €120 per month, and over €1500 per year!
+Let’s say you go for 30 minutes every week.
+That’s €30 per week, €120 per month, and over €1500 per year!

 That’s money earned fast!
-Let’s try embracing our skin or simply using something like a bronzing lotion.
+Let’s try embracing our skin or simply using something like bronzing lotion.

-Speeding is not only expensive when you get tickets, it’s also accounting for a major amount of additional costs.
+Speeding is not only expensive when you get tickets but also accounts for a major amount of additional costs.
 In 2016, the cost of motor vehicle accidents was $432 billion, with 2 million people involved.
-This averages $213,000 per person involved.
+This averages $213,000 per person affected.

 With everything, you need to dose the amount.
-Also with TV, of course you can watch a good TV show of watch some videos on YouTube, but don’t let it get the best of you.
+Also, with TV, of course, you can watch a good TV show or watch some videos on YouTube, but don’t let it get the best of you.

-The average American spends 31.5 hours each week watching TV, and around six other hours per week watching movies.
+The average American spends 31.5 hours each week watching TV and around six other hours per week watching movies.
 On top of this, social media adds another 10 hours per week on average.
-Some people spend more, and some people spend less time in front of screens because many of us also work 8 hours per day.
+Some people spend more, and some spend less time in front of screens because many of us also work 8 hours daily.

-TV and social media can affect you by watching the commercials, causing you to buy things that you normally wouldn’t buy.
+TV and social media can affect you by watching the commercials, causing you to buy things you usually wouldn’t buy.

 Every single time I’ve done something rushed in my life, it had a consequence.
-I wanted to go to sleep and scheduled my article – it got published accidentally.
+I wanted to go to sleep and schedule my article – it got published accidentally.
 Oops!
-I hurried home to meet my friends – I almost hit someone with the car.
+I hurried home to meet my friends – I almost hit someone in the car.
 I am rushing to finish some work – I have to redo it.

 You name it!

-There are so many things that happen when we’re rushed, mostly bad things that cost us money or time.
+Many things happen when we’re rushed, mostly bad things that cost us money or time.
 Getting injured, car accidents, breaking things, and more.